zoerechav/Coral_Skeleton_Edge/README.md

 # Run Demo

 Ensure the data folder and scripts are located in /path/to/coral/ or wherever your project resides.
+All function inputs are coded into scripts.
 ## MATLAB
 To run demo scripts in MATLAB interface: